Building Credit Without Credit Cards

 3. Take Out a Credit Builder Loan

-You can build credit without credit cards by taking out a credit builder loan from Self Lender.
-A credit builder loan is a secured form of a personal loan.
+You can build credit without credit cards by taking out a Self – Credit Builder Account + Secured Visa Credit Card. a credit builder loan is a secured form of a personal loan.
 Also, it acts as a savings account for the loan, and there is no credit check.
 It reports the payment activity to the credit bureaus.
 You open an account and deposit $12 to get started.
 You choose your amount, and you pay it over a year.
 Once you have paid it, you get access to the money you’ve put in.
 This loan has an interest rate of 10.67 percent.
 This means you will pay a little more than the original loan amount by the time the year is up.
 For example:

 - A $550 Loan – You pay $48.50 for 12 months, and you will pay a total amount of $44 in fees.